mmmarinho/ROS2_Tutorial/docs/source/messages.rst

 Description
 -----------

-In ROS2, interfaces are files written in the ROS2 :abbr:`IDL (Interface Description Language)` is used.
-Each type of message is described in a :file:`.msg` file (or :file:`.srv` file), which is then compiled by :program:`colcon` into libraries that can be imported into your Python programs.
+In ROS2, interfaces are files written in the ROS2 :abbr:`IDL (Interface Description Language)`.
+Each type of interface is described in a :file:`.msg` file (or :file:`.srv` file), which is then built by :program:`colcon` into libraries that can be imported into your Python programs.

 When dealing with common robotics concepts such as geometric and sensor messages, it is good practice to use interfaces that already exist in ROS2, instead of creating new ones that serve the exact same purpose.
 In addition, for complicated interfaces, we can combine existing ones for simplicity.